frederic-perez/AmE-dictionary/data/dictionary.md

 __kazoo__ _n_ :two::hammer:
 __keel<sup>1</sup>__ _v_ :three::hammer: (keeled)
 __keel<sup>2</sup>__ _n_
-__keen__ _adj_ :nine::m: If you have a keen interest in something, you are really, really into it.
+__keen__ _adj_ :nine::m: (keener, keenest) If you have a keen interest in something, you are really, really into it.
 Keen is an adjective that describes something that is intense, sharp, or focused.
 The adjective keen comes from the Old English word cene that translates to “bold and brave” and while the spelling is now really different, the sounds are similar.
 Variations of keen as being “bold” and “strong” show up in other languages like Old Norse, German, Dutch, but apparently only English has the meaning of “sharp” — relating to “an edge or blade.”
 Keen has a lot of close — and brutal — synonyms, such as caustic, cutting, piercing, and penetrating! _Keen interest._ _The native digital companies are keen on TV._ _We are keen walkers._
 __keenly__
 __keep back__ _phr v_ To not tell someone about something. _Whatever you discover... tell me.
 Don’t keep anything back._
 __keep down__ _phr v_ To prevent something from increasing in size or number.
 __keep__ _n_ :es: torreón
-__keepsake__ _n_ :four: (keepsakes) A small item kept in memory of the person who gave it or originally owned it. _She gave him a piece of her hair as a keepsake._ _Syn_ memento, token of remembrance, souvenir, reminder _There is no doubt about which nation will have the most bright and shiny keepsakes._ _Visit SFGate.com/keepsakes today!_
+__keepsake__ _n_ :five: (keepsakes) A small item kept in memory of the person who gave it or originally owned it. _She gave him a piece of her hair as a keepsake._ _Syn_ memento, token of remembrance, souvenir, reminder _There is no doubt about which nation will have the most bright and shiny keepsakes._ _Visit SFGate.com/keepsakes today!_
 __keg__ _n_ :two::hammer:
 __kegger__ _n_
 __keiretsu__ _n_